swiftlang/swift-evolution/proposals/NNNN-keypath-function-subtyping.md

 evil(\String.isEmpty)
 ```

-we today resolve the `evil` call as referring to the generic function, since the conversion necessary for the concrete function is invalid.
-This proposal would make both overloads viable, but the concrete version is still considered a worse solution since it requires more conversions to reach a solution (not only does the keypath need to be converted to a function, but the 'natural' type of the keypath function is `(String) -> Bool`, which requires an additional conversion from the type system's perspective).
+Swift will (without this proposal) prefer to call the generic function because the conversion necessary for the concrete function is invalid.
+With this proposal, Swift will still prefer to call the generic function because the concrete function requires an extra conversion (not only does the keypath need to be converted to a function, but the 'natural' type of the keypath function is `(String) -> Bool`, which requires another conversion to get to `(String) -> Bool?`).

+However, this is not always true.
+A newly-viable overload candidate may be disfavored for the key path conversion but favored for other reasons.
+This should be uncommon, and so the author expects this proposal will have a very small impact in practice, but this will need to be demonstrated as part of landing the proposal in a Swift release.

 ## Effect on ABI stability